Professional Use Guidelines

 By participating with URMC in social networking communities, you agree to comply with these guidelines.

-All URMC- and UR Medicine-branded social media platforms approved by the Social Media Team will be listed on the social media index pages (Facebook, Twitter and YouTube).
+All URMC- and UR Medicine-branded social media platforms can be listed on the social media index pages (Facebook, Twitter and YouTube).

 Platforms will remain indexed this way for as long as they maintain the minimum standards (e.g., posting frequency, adherence to privacy policies, etc.) set forth in the Content Owner Agreement form.
 Conversely, platforms that are infrequently updated and/or poorly managed pose liability to the Medical Center, will be removed from the index, and may be asked to close down.

-If you have any questions about your platform’s listing on URMC’s index pages, please contact your assigned Social Media Team member.
+If you have any questions about your platform’s listing on URMC’s index pages, please send us and email.